thomasstjerne/phylotwin_react/Application_workflow.md

-  "resultName":      "Name of the variable in the GeoJSON/tabular results", "module":          "Module name responsible for estimating the metric ('main' or 'biodiverse')", "colorSchemeType": "Type of color scheme to use for the metric", "resultProcessor": "optional special handler for the metric" }
+  "resultName":      "Name of the variable in the GeoJSON/tabular results", "module":          "Module name responsible for estimating the metric ('main' or 'biodiverse')", "colorSchemeType": "Type of color scheme to use for the metric", "resultProcessor": "optional special handler for the metric"   <----- NOT YET IMPLEMENTED }
 ```